U-Tapao Royal Thai Navy Airfield: U.S. use of U-Tapao during the Vietnam War

-In June 1965, the B-52 was first used in the Vietnam War.
-B-52 aircraft from the 7th and 320th Bomb Wings were sent to bomb suspected Viet Cong enclaves in South Vietnam, the operation being supported by KC-135As stationed at Kadena AB on Okinawa.
+The B-52 Stratofortess was first used in the Vietnam War in June 1965; aircraft from the 7th and 320th Bomb Wings were sent to bomb suspected Viet Cong enclaves in South Vietnam, the operation being supported by KC-135As stationed at Kadena Air Base on Okinawa.

 In September 1966, two radio-relay KC-135A Combat Lightning aircraft and their personnel were ordered to deploy to U-Tapao to support air operations over North Vietnam.

 The expansion of U-Tapao RTN airfield began in October 1965; the runway was built in eight months, and the base was completed slightly more than two years later.
 The 11500 ft runway was opened on 6 July 1966.

 With the completion of U-Tapao, most U.S. forces were transferred from Don Muang, and U-Tapao RTNAF became a front-line facility of the USAF in Thailand from 1966 to 1975.